gbmhunter/blog/content/posts/updates/2013/05-02-nextgen-template-code-gives-images-a-caption-and-fresh-look/index.md

 Here is what images look like now, with the custom template applied.

-{{< figure src="/images/misc/cladlab-nextgen-custom-template-image-code-working.png" caption="When the NextGEN custom template code works!"  width="500px" >}}
+{{< img src="cladlab-nextgen-custom-template-image-code-working.png" caption="When the NextGEN custom template code works!"  width="500px" >}}

 Which, IMO, is a big improvement over what they used to be.
 They now have a nice, semi-transparent border, and include a caption below the image (which is associated with the image in the NextGEN gallery page).
 This is what they used to look like:

-{{< figure src="/images/misc/image-before-nextgen-caption-and-border-template-for-singlepic-added.png" caption="What images used to look like before the NextGEN caption and border template was added."  width="500px" >}}
+{{< img src="image-before-nextgen-caption-and-border-template-for-singlepic-added.png" caption="What images used to look like before the NextGEN caption and border template was added."  width="500px" >}}

 But...it's not perfect...yet.
 As you can see below, in certain situations the images to go crazy.

-{{< figure src="/images/misc/cladlab-nextgen-custom-template-image-code-not-fully-working.png" caption="When the NextGEN custom template code isn't working correctly, this happens."  width="650px" >}}
+{{< img src="cladlab-nextgen-custom-template-image-code-not-fully-working.png" caption="When the NextGEN custom template code isn't working correctly, this happens."  width="650px" >}}

 I am no full-time website designer.
 Playing with HTML objects like div's  and getting the right float setting, width, height, margin, alignment e.t.c can be a guestimate at the best of times.
 I will hopefully work out how to fix this sometime soon...